-The Government Work Plan 2021 - 2025 will be discussed at this Meeting.
+The Government Work Plan 2021 - 2025 was discussed at this Meeting.

 - The States are asked to decide:-